What is Probate? The ultimate guide to the process

 The timeline depends on:

 Note: Simple estates with no disputes can finish in 6-9 months.
 Complex estates with property sales, debt, or tax filings can exceed 18 months.
-Missing documents are the #1 cause of delays.
+Common causes of delay include missing documents, disputes among beneficiaries, and difficulty locating assets or heirs.

 Executors can check timeline averages on each state through the National Center for State Courts.